 Eligibility for the Legal Services Plan

-All benefits-eligible faculty and staff are eligible to enroll in the Legal Services Plan.
+All benefits-eligible faculty, staff and retirees are eligible to enroll in the Legal Services Plan.

 If you are enrolled in the plan at the time of your retirement, coverage continues during your retirement.

 If you are entitled to receive legal representation provided by any other organization such as an insurance company or a government agency, or if you are entitled to legal services under any other legal plan, coverage will not be provided under the U-M Legal Services Plan.
 However, if you are eligible for legal aid or Public Defender services, you will still be eligible for benefits under this plan, as long as you meet the eligibility requirements.

 Enroll online through Self Service > Benefits on Wolverine Access.
 There are three times when you may enroll or make changes:

 - When you are a new hire or newly eligible for benefits

 - During the annual open enrollment period, usually in October with changes effective Jan.
 1

 - When you experience a qualified family status change

 If you need legal assistance with a family will and estate planning or services where both you and your spouse or other qualified adult are required to sign legal documents, such as in real estate matters, you must enroll at the level of "you + adult” in order for these services to be fully paid by the plan.